-Known and certain estimated effects based upon current interpretation of the Tax Act have been incorporated into our financial results beginning with this Quarterly Report on Form 10-Q for the quarterly period ended February 28, 2018.
+Known and certain estimated effects based upon current interpretation of the Tax Act have been incorporated into our financial results beginning with the Quarterly Report on Form 10-Q for the quarterly period ended February 28, 2018.
 As additional clarification and implementation guidance is issued on the Tax Act, it may be necessary to adjust the provisional amounts.
 Adjustments to provisional amounts could be material to our results of operations and cash flows.
 In addition, there is a risk that states or foreign jurisdictions may amend their tax laws in response to the Tax Act, which could have a material impact on our future results of operations and cash flows.

-The effective tax rate from continuing operations for the second quarter and first six months of fiscal 2018 was a benefit of 33.9% and 8.2%, respectively, compared to an expense of 5.1% and 4.9%, respectively, for the comparable prior year periods.
-We reported a tax benefit on pre-tax income for the second quarter and first six months of fiscal 2018 primarily due to the impact of the Tax Act and the release of valuation allowances against certain deferred tax assets resulting in recognition of a discrete tax benefit of \$7 million in the second quarter of fiscal 2018.
-The effective tax rate from continuing operations for the second quarter and first six months of fiscal 2017 was lower than the Federal statutory rate at the time of 35% primarily due to the lower projected annual effective tax rate applied to the quarterly results.
-The low projected annual effective tax rate in the second quarter and first six months of fiscal 2017 was the result of our full valuation allowance positions partially offset by increases in deferred tax liabilities from indefinite-lived assets in all jurisdictions.
+The effective tax rate from continuing operations for the third quarter and first nine months of fiscal 2018 was an expense of 21.7% and 5.7%, respectively, compared to an expense of 0.9% and 2.5%, respectively, for the comparable prior year periods.
+The effective tax rate from continuing operations for the third quarter and first nine months of fiscal 2018 was lower than the federal statutory rate of 25.7% primarily due to the lower projected annual effective tax rate applied to quarterly results and discrete benefits recorded in the second quarter of fiscal 2018 comprising \$7 million resulting from enactment of the Tax Act and \$7 million from release of valuation allowances against certain deferred tax assets.
+The effective tax rate from continuing operations for the third quarter and first nine months of fiscal 2017 was lower than the federal statutory rate at the time of 35% primarily due to the lower projected annual effective tax rate applied to the quarterly results.
+The low projected annual effective tax rate in the third quarter and first nine months of fiscal 2017 was the result of our full valuation allowance positions partially offset by increases in deferred tax liabilities from indefinite-lived assets in all jurisdictions.

 We assess the realizability of our deferred tax assets on a quarterly basis through an analysis of potential sources of future taxable income, including prior year taxable income available to absorb a carryback of tax losses, reversals of existing taxable temporary differences, tax planning strategies, and forecasts of taxable income.
 We consider all negative and positive evidence, including the weight of the evidence, to determine if valuation allowances against deferred tax assets are required.
 As discussed above in this section, in the second quarter of fiscal 2018, we released valuation allowances resulting in a discrete tax benefit of \$7 million.
-The release of these valuation allowances was the result of sufficient positive evidence, including cumulative income in recent years and projections of future taxable income based primarily on our improved financial performance, that it is more-likely-than-not that the deferred tax assets will be realized.
+The release of these valuation allowances was the result of sufficient positive evidence at the time, including cumulative income in recent years and projections of future taxable income based primarily on our improved financial performance, that it is more-likely-than-not that the deferred tax assets will be realized.